 Re ETSI TS 103 707 [12]

 Until detailed supplements will be defined in later versions of this specification, interceptions based on ETSI TS 103 707 [12] shall be established in close coordination and mutually agreed with the LEA.
 The general definitions for the IP based delivery described in chapter A.4.2 of this document apply also for this kind of delivery.

+The delivered objects shall be according to ETSI TS 103 120 [13] using JSON format.

 Supplements to ETSI TS 103 707 [12], Annex C

-Both models A and B described in ETSI TS 103 707 [12], Annex C.2 and Annex C.3 are allowed, the usage shall be mutually agreed with the LEA.
+The models A, B and C described in ETSI TS 103 707 [12], Annex C.2,C.3 and C.4 are allowed, the usage shall be mutually agreed with the LEA.

 Technical Provisions

-ISDN-based transmission
+ISDN-based transmission – H I S T O R I C A L –

+NOTE:

+This part is marked as historical, ISDN based transmission shall not be used for new implementations!
+Existing implementations, if technically feasible, should change to IP based delivery of CC in close coordination and mutually agreed with the LEA.

 The classical HI3 delivery via ISDN CS lines towards the LEMF is not supported anymore, as ISDN based subscriber lines are EOL.
 To support legacy LI implementations that still use HI3 delivery via CS, the LEA implemented a CS/SIP-Gateway in one of the NWOs.